-Who and how the acceptance testing will be performed is another issue that needs to be addressed.
-The Factory Acceptance Test (commonly referred to as the FAT) requires input from the system safety team.
+The design basis is often determined with laboratory and bench scale testing.
+Additional testing is then done to validate the design basis once the equipment is fabricate at plant scale.
+For vendor-supplied equipment, who and how the acceptance testing will be performed is another issue that needs to be addressed.
+Commonly referred to as the FAT the Factory Acceptance Test requires input from the system safety team.
 All those events postulated that could result in damage to the EBH from infrastructure or temporary utilities or the test itself need to be addressed.
-As an example, the steam jacket for the EBH was designed for an operating range of 60 to 80 pounds of steam pressure with a limit of 120 pounds.
+As an example, the steam jacket for the EBH was designed for and operating range of 60 to 80 pounds of steam pressure with a limit of 120.
 There are two regulators in the steam supply system to prevent over pressurization.
-For the FAT, a temporary steam generator must be used.
+For the FAT a temporary steam generator must be used.
 This generator must also have two regulators if it has the potential to deliver steam that would exceed these limits.

-Prior to conducting the test, an operational readiness review is performed.
+Prior to conducting the test an operational readiness review is performed.
 This has three aspects.
 The first is to require a test plan.
-These plans typically focus on equipment operations, functionality, and through-put performance requirements.
-From an operational safety perspective, this has obvious implications, and it is an opportunity to supplement the preliminary OS&HA.
-A job hazard analysis (JHA) with event postulation and RAC codes was specified for the EBH.
+These plans typically focus on equipment operations, functionality and through put performance requirements.
+From an operational safety perspective this has obvious implications and it is an opportunity to supplement the preliminary OSHA.
+A Job Hazard Analysis (JHA) with event postulation and RAC codes was specified for the EBH.

-The second is to physically verify that the safeguards and mitigation measures specified in the safety basis are in place and operational.
-This is not a safety function, but the documentation should be verified, and some field sampling can be accomplished during the start-up and safety inspection (SUSI) to further validate.
-A benefit of the testing is that, should a safeguard not function as intended, the HTL can be updated to better assign the risk.
+The second is to physically verify that the safe guards and mitigation measures specified in the safety basis are in place and operational.
+This is not a safety function, but the documentation should be verified and some field sampling can be accomplished during the Start Up and Safety Inspection, (SUSI), to further validate.
+A benefit of the testing is that should a safeguard not function as intended, the HTL can be updated to better assign the risk.
 Additional recommendations can be made for the operational unit if the risk is adversely affected.

-Prior to performing the FAT, a SUSI is required.
-(See Exhibit 9 for a sample form.)
-This includes a physical inspection of the FOAK and test environment.
-The objectives of the SUSI are two-fold.
-One is to protect the FOAK as, at this juncture, damage or replacement would have significant schedule/cost impacts.
+Prior to performing the FAT a SUSI is required.
+(See exhibit 7 for a sample form) This includes a physical inspection of the FOAK and test environment.
+The objectives of the SUSI are two fold.
+One is to protect the FOAK as at this juncture damage or replacement would have significant schedule/cost impacts.
 The other is to protect the operators and facility.
 Procedures for the test are validated.
-(See block flow diagram Exhibit 10).
+(See block flow diagram exhibit 8.
 These include mitigation measures should there be a mishap.